Skip to content

 Frequently asked questions

-- A CbC report is the full data return: a jurisdiction-by-jurisdiction breakdown of the group's revenue, profit, tax paid, tax accrued, capital, retained earnings, employee numbers and tangible assets, plus a listing of every constituent entity and its activities.
+A CbC report is the full data return: a jurisdiction-by-jurisdiction breakdown of the group's revenue, profit, tax paid, tax accrued, capital, retained earnings, employee numbers and tangible assets, plus a listing of every constituent entity and its activities.
 It is a substantial compliance exercise.
-A CbC notification is a short administrative filing that simply identifies the group's Ultimate Parent or surrogate filer and the jurisdiction where the full report will be lodged.
-Constituent entities inside a qualifying group often owe the notification even when they do not owe the report.
-Confusing the two — assuming a notification means you must also file the full report, or assuming no report means no notification — is where deadlines get missed.
+A CbC notification is a short administrative filing that confirms the UAE-resident Ultimate Parent is the reporting entity and the jurisdiction where the report will be lodged.
+In the UAE both filings sit only with a UAE-resident Ultimate Parent — the 2020 amendment removed the notification duty that constituent entities of foreign-parented groups once had.
+So a UAE subsidiary of a foreign parent owes neither.

 Filed under: country by country reporting, CbCR, CbC report, MNE group, transfer pricing, UAE corporate tax, ultimate parent entity, Ministry of Finance